fairlearn/fairlearn/CONTRIBUTING.md

 This project welcomes contributions and suggestions.

 ## Contributor license agreement
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.
+Contributions require you to sign a Developer Certificate of Origin (DCO) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://developercertificate.org/.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
+When you submit a pull request, a DCO-bot will automatically determine whether you need to provide a DCO and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions provided by the bot.
-You will only need to do this once across all repositories using our CLA.
+You will only need to do this once across all repositories using our DCO.

 ## Code of conduct
-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+This project has adopted the [GitHub Community Guidelines](https://help.github.com/en/github/site-policy/github-community-guidelines).

 ## Development process
 Development happens against the `master` branch following the [GitHub flow model](https://guides.github.com/introduction/flow/).
 Contributors create feature branches off of `master`, and their pull requests should target the `master` branch.
 Maintainers will review pull requests within two business days.